A 2025 Guide to Teaching English in China

 (iii) International schools

 Most ESL teachers who travel to China aim to land a job at an international school.
-This is because international schools offer ESL teachers some of the most well-paid and prominent opportunities.
+International schools offer ESL teachers some of the most well-paid and prominent opportunities.

 It is implausible that a person starting in China as an ESL teacher could land a job in such schools.
 Yet, the opportunity could be very beneficial, as it adds tremendous value to your skills.

-The job demands a high level and dedicated work to match the school’s standards.
+The job demands high dedication to match the school’s standards.
 Yet, it pays to check the work done, making it worth the time.
 The prerequisites at the best international schools are also very stringent.

 They usually only take into account the most skilled and experienced candidates.

-International schools are known for upholding the best standards and offering classes in English, allowing you to work as a teacher in various areas.
+International schools are known for upholding the highest standards and offering classes in English, which allows you to work as a teacher in various areas.

 (iv) Private schools

-Between public and international schools, private schools are almost like hybrids.
-Although they frequently follow an international curriculum, students do not always study in English.
+Private schools are almost like hybrids between public and international schools.
+Although they frequently follow a global curriculum, students do not always study in English.

 Depending on the level of funding and the location, private schools can have vast differences.
-Still, the most prestigious private schools have excellent and elite features and high standard infrastructure and facilities.
+Still, the most prestigious private schools have excellent, elite features, high-standard infrastructure, and facilities.

 Class sizes could be slightly large; however, remuneration is marginally higher than in public schools.

-Parents who send their children to private school often intend to send them to university overseas.
-This means they focus heavily on their performance and will be quick to give feedback on the satisfaction of teaching standards.
+Parents who send their children to private schools often intend to send them to university overseas.
+This means they focus heavily on their performance and will quickly give feedback on the satisfaction of teaching standards.

 Private schools pay more, with an average monthly income of RMB 10000, but you will have less free time and must find housing.